-EARLY or ABSENTEE BALLOTS: All active, registered Ward 3 Burlington voters will be automatically mailed absentee ballots for this election.
-The latest you can request ballots for the August 17, 2021 Special Election is the close of the City Clerk's office at 5:00 p.m. on Friday, February 25, 2022.
+EARLY or ABSENTEE BALLOTS: All registered Burlington voters will be automatically mailed absentee ballots for this election.
+The latest you can request ballots to be mailed for the March 1, 2022 Election is by the close of the City Clerk's office at 4:30 p.m. on Friday, February 25, 2022.
 Ballots can be requested in-person at the City Clerk's office until 1:00pm on Monday, February 28, 2022.

 WAYS TO VOTE YOUR EARLY BALLOT:

-Please contact the City Clerk's Office if you have not received your ballot in the mail.
+• Please contact the City Clerk's Office if you have not received your ballot in the mail by February 16, 2022.